President's Pen: Collaborate to Advocate

 By Julie Marlette, Hinman Straub

-As of the writing of this article, the New York State budget is officially 22 days late.
-Negotiations over non-financial policy issues that are priorities for the Governor are the sticking points that have, to date, delayed any meaningful conversation on traditional financial issues.
-The key issues that that the Governor has prioritized are:
+As of the writing of this article, the New York State budget is officially 23 days late.
+Negotiations over non-financial policy priorities for the Governor have delayed any meaningful conversation on traditional financial issues.
+The key issues prioritized by the Governor are:

 · Discovery reform.